fgnussbaum/cgmodsel/README.md

 If you use this software, please consider citing:

-Nussbaum, F. & Giesen, J. (2020).
-Pairwise sparse + low-rank models for variables of mixed type. *Journal of Multivariate Analysis*, 2020.
+Nussbaum, F., & Giesen, J. (2020).
+Pairwise sparse+ low-rank models for variables of mixed type. *Journal of Multivariate Analysis*, 104601.

 ### Contact ###